 Every day, health professionals see firsthand the real-world consequences of how policies set by federal lawmakers affect the health of everyone in America.
 RWJF’s Health Policy Fellows program is seeking mid-career professionals from diverse backgrounds such as medicine, research, and academia who want to understand and help influence the policymaking process in Washington, D.C.
 Selected applicants will spend 12 months in Washington, D.C. working in the legislative and executive branches actively helping shape policy, attending professional development sessions, and networking.

-The Robert Wood Johnson Foundation Health Policy Fellows program provides the nation’s most comprehensive fellowship experience at the nexus of health science, policy and politics in Washington, D.C.
-It is an outstanding opportunity for exceptional midcareer health professionals and behavioral and social scientists with an interest in health and health care policy promoting the health of the nation.
-Fellows participate in the policy process at the federal level and use that leadership experience to improve health, health care and health policy.
+The Robert Wood Johnson Foundation (RWJF) Health Policy Fellows program provides the nation’s most comprehensive learning experience at the nexus of health, science, and policy in Washington, D.C.
+It is an outstanding opportunity for exceptional midcareer health professionals and behavioral/social scientists with an interest in health and health care policy.
+Fellows participate in the policy process at the federal level and use that leadership experience to improve health, health care, and health policy.

 Selection of finalists.

 Deadline for receipt of full applications.